vatesfr/xen-orchestra/self_service.md

 # Self Service

+The self-service feature is the possibility for users to create new VMs.
+That's different from delegating existing resources to them, and it leads to a lot of side-effects.

 > This feature is not yet available yet.
 Still, we already made efforts to design it, it should be done in the next months.

 ## Set of resources